amlanacharya/Agent/module2-llm/lessons/module2_llm_diagrams.md

 # 📊 Module 2-LLM: Memory Systems with Groq API - Explanatory Diagrams

-This document provides visual explanations of the key concepts in Module 2-LLM through sequence diagrams, flowcharts, and class diagrams, highlighting the integration with real LLMs via the Groq API.
+Visual explanations of the key concepts in Module 2-LLM through sequence diagrams, flowcharts, and class diagrams, highlighting the integration with real LLMs via the Groq API.

 ## 🧠 LLM-Enhanced Memory System Architecture